mattermost-community/mattermost-plugin-memes/README.md

 `/meme memes. memes everywhere`

-For more information like avaliable memes or command syntax type `/meme ` and press enter.
+For more information like available memes or command syntax type `/meme ` and press enter.

 ## Installation